badmrfrosty/OpenSMTPD-book/src/chapters/2000_Getting_started.md

 you're all set and you can skip to the next chapter, chop chop.

 Otherwise, you can check if your system has a pre-built package available for you to use.
-This is the case on many systems were installing the latest stable OpenSMTPD is just a command away.
+This is the case on many systems where installing the latest stable OpenSMTPD is just a command away.
 If that's the case for you, then again you're all set and you can skip to the next chapter.

 Unfortunately,